bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Murch: 00:28:37

-So that's basically a human readable, writable thing that then later gets transformed into a miniscript.
+So, that's basically a human readable, writable thing that then later gets transformed into a miniscript.

 Sanket: 00:28:46